 Other Inmate Comments

 “Most of the staff here act unprofessionally.
-It appears as though since they don’t show each other respect, they don’t feel the need to show respect to the inmates.”
+It appears that since they don’t show each other respect, they don’t feel the need to respect the inmates.”

 FDC Miami in the News